Azure/azure-quickstart-templates/301-drupal8-vmss-glusterfs-mysql/README.md

 This template deploys a Drupal 8 installation using a VM scale set.
 It has the following capabilities:

-- Maximum and minimum number of Drupal 8 VMs in the scaleset can be configured. each of these uses Ubuntu OS
+- Maximum and minimum number of Drupal 8 VMs in the scaleset can be configured - each of these uses Ubuntu OS
-- The template also deploys a Gluster cluster, where the number of nodes is configurable.
-The OS used by the Gluster VMs is also ubuntu.
-The Drupal nodes mount the gluster volume, where the settings file and files folder are stored
+- The template also deploys an Azure file share.
+The Drupal nodes mount the file share, where the settings file and files folder are stored
 - The Template can be configured to use an existing MySQL server, or create a New MySQL server (using the MySQL Replication Template)
 - Deploys a load balancer in front of the Drupal VM Scaleset, so that the VMs are not directly exposed to the internet.
-SSH ports on the VMs are exposed through the load balancer (Natted ports)
+SSH ports on the VMs are exposed through the load balancer (NAT ports)

 ## How to access the Drupal Site